Eligibility for VAT group treatment: 'established' and 'fixed establishment'

 Where HMRC receives an application from a company arguing it is entitled to group treatment because it belongs in the UK under VAT Act 1994, section 9, we would not accept such an application purely on that basis.
 Rather we would check to see whether they meet the establishment conditions detailed below before we make a decision on the application.

 There are a number of reasons for setting the conditions of territorial scope for VAT group treatment slightly tighter than it is for general registration purposes:

-- The EC law vires for VAT grouping actually requires that all group members must be “established” in the UK (see below for the );
+- The EC law vires for VAT grouping actually requires that all group members must be “established” in the UK (see below for the Definition of established);

 - Grouping provision is an administrative facilitation measure and it was intended that it should be “exclusive” rather than “inclusive”.

 - Whilst there is no apparent problem (bearing in mind the joint and several liability imposed on all the group’s members) in allowing one overseas company with no real physical presence in the UK to join a VAT group of UK companies, potential problems arise when few, or none, of the companies in a group have a physical presence in the UK and, as a result, have nothing in this country against which to levy distress.

 A business is usually regarded as being “established” where the essential management decisions are undertaken.
 It is normally the headquarters or head office.
 You can find more information in VATPOSS04000 and VAT Notice 741A - Place of supply of services (Web).